5 Preparation Tips For Filming Really Good Testimonial Videos

 3. Set Camera Time Expectations for Your On-Screen Talent

-It’s important that you don’t underestimate the time it takes to capture good testimonial content and that you also set the camera time expectations for the people you’ll be filming.
+It’s essential that you don’t underestimate the time it takes to capture good testimonial content and that you also set the camera time expectations for the people you’ll be filming.
 The last thing you want to experience is telling someone the interview will take 15 minutes and having it take 45 minutes instead.

 The point we’re trying to make is that you need to be realistic with your subject on how long things will probably take.
 Setting camera time expectations can also help mitigate interview fatigue if everyone is on the same page from the beginning.

-As a rule of thumb, we like to tell people that at a bare minimum, it takes at least 15 minutes to perfect the lighting, mics and cameras, five with the subject actually positioned in frame, and then about 5 minutes per interview question.
+As a rule of thumb, we like to tell people that at a bare minimum, it takes at least 15 minutes to perfect the lighting, mics, and cameras, five with the subject actually positioned in the frame, and then about 5 minutes per interview question.
 So, if you have 5 questions, you should figure it’s going to take about 40 minutes of the person you’ll be filming’s time.

 4. Notify All On-Site Employees About Video Shoot